9

 2. Click the Share link located below the video.

-3. A set of sharing icons appear, click on the embed icon.
+3. A set of sharing icons appear, click on the Embed icon.

 4. The Embed Video code screen appears, click on the COPY link.